 As a rule any file or text can be encrypted.
 This is done with the help of a "private" and a "public key".
 Both are usually created by using a password or a string and converting it to a specific value.

 There are also different methods for how to do that.
 But that is not so important for my contribution and leads to confusion mostly.
-In practice, for example, then "123" becomes "[Email protected]+ $ ZmKr ".
+In practice then, for example, "123" becomes "2wAPySWF2 @ + $ ZmKr".
 But the higher you do encryption, 123 can also be a drawing sequence with 10.000 or more characters.

 At PGP (Pretty Good Privacy) There is, as usual, just the "public" and the "private" key is calculated.
 These strings are in turn the password to encode files (that's what you do with the "public" key or decode what you do with the "private" key.)
 So if you want to encrypt a date that you just open yourself can.
 If you only use your own key pair.
 But if you want to encrypt a file, so that someone else has access to it WITHOUT having his own "private" key, then you simply use the public key of the recipient for it.
 You can also encrypt files for several people at the same time.
 One should never forget his own public keys, because one can encrypt files only for someone else, but then has no access to it.